 September is such a beautiful month in Ibiza.
-“Proof is in the pudding”, the photo above was taken from an Eco Catarmaran just a week ago on 2nd September.
-I should know, I took the photo myself!.
+“Proof is in the pudding”, the photo above was taken from an Eco Catamaran just a week ago on 2nd September.
+I should know, I took the photo myself!

-In this month’s September guide, your trusty Ibiza Villas 2000 bloggers have yet again, put together a really useful inside-guide to Ibiza in September.
+In this month’s September guide, your trusty Ibiza Villas 2000 team has again put together a handy inside guide to Ibiza in September.

-Rather than roll off a list of 30 amazing things to do in Ibiza, this month we have only included our absolute favourite places in Ibiza.
+Rather than roll off a list of 30 amazing things to do in Ibiza, this month we have only included our absolute favorite places in Ibiza.

 What’s the weather like in Ibiza in September?

 The weather is still beautiful, long hot warm days.
 We have more rain, but it comes and goes without anyone noticing.